strongjz/louk8cnc-intro-k8s/content/home/410_namespaces.md

 ### [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

-### What

-Namespaces are virtual clusters inside your Kubernetes cluster that provide logically isolation (kinda) from each other.

-### Why

-Scope of names
-Organization of Kubernetes resources

 ### ![](/louk8cnc-intro-k8s/images/kubernetes/ns.png)

+---

+### Namespaces

+* Namespaces are virtual clusters inside your Kubernetes cluster that provide logically isolation (kinda) from each other.

+* Scope of names

+* Organization of Kubernetes resources